Learn the simple troubleshooting steps to fix QuickBooks Script Error

 - Select the custom level and then scroll down to miscellaneous

-- Under the allow cross domain requests, choose enable and hit ok
+- Under the allow cross domain requests, choose enable and hit OK button

 - Also, reboot the internet explorer and apply changes